Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Model and results

 where

-\end{itemize} \end{Theorem} The proof of Theorem \ref{teo2} is given in Section \ref{fegatograsso}.
-Case (i) has already been proved in \cite{FMRT0} with a more combinatorial method, not suited for extensions. \begin{remark} In the above result the only reminiscence of the initial distribution is through the constant $c_0$ which is ``universal'' for a large class of initial interval laws $\mu$ (see Lemma \ref{prelim:mainth}).
-In particular, starting with a stationary or $\bbZ$--stationary renewal SPP (which necessarily corresponds to a law $\mu$ with finite mean), the weak limit of $Z^{(n)}$ always exists and is universal ($c_0=1$), depending on the rates only through the fulfilment of case (i) or case (ii), and not depending on the sequence $\{d^{(n)}\}_{n\ge 1}$ which defines the active intervals.
+\end{itemize} \end{Theorem} The proof of Theorem \ref{teo2} is given in Section~\ref{fegatograsso}.
+Case \textup{(i)} has already been proved in \cite{FMRT0} with a~more combinatorial method, not suited for extensions. \begin{remark} In the above result the only reminiscence of the initial distribution is through the constant $c_0$ which is ``universal'' for a~large class of initial interval laws $\mu$; see Lemma \ref{prelim:mainth}.
+In particular, starting with a~stationary or $\mathbb{Z}$-stationary renewal SPP (which necessarily corresponds to a~law $\mu$ with finite mean), the weak limit of $Z^{(n)}$ always exists and is universal ($c_0=1$), depending on the rates only through the fulfilment of case \textup{(i)} or case \textup{(ii)}, and not depending on the sequence $\{d^{(n)}\}_{n\ge1}$ which defines the active intervals.

-We also underline that our results cover a slightly more general class of HCP.
-Indeed, following exactly the same lines of our proofs, we can also treat more general triple merging allowing {\it e.g.}\ an active domain to incorporate either its two neighbours to the left and/or its two neighbours to the right and/or its left and right neighbours (this last case is the only one considered in this paper).
-For this more general class of HCP both the above asymptotic result as well as the one in Theorem \ref{teo3} are unchanged (instead the single epoch evolution expressed by the differential equation \eqref{basilea} has to be properly changed by adding to $\lambda_a$ the rates of these new triple mergence events). \end{remark} \begin{remark} The asymptotic Laplace distribution $g^{(\infty)}_{\k}$ can be written also as
+We also underline that our results cover a~slightly more general class of HCP.
+Indeed, following exactly the same lines of our proofs, we can also treat more general triple merging allowing, for example, an active domain to incorporate either its two neighbors to the left and/or its two neighbors to the right and/or its left and right neighbors (this last case is the only one considered in this paper).
+For this more general class of HCP, both the above asymptotic result as well as the one in Theorem \ref {teo3} are unchanged [instead the single epoch evolution expressed by the differential equation \eqref{basilea} has to be properly changed by adding to $\lambda_a$ the rates of these new triple mergence events]. \end{remark} \begin{remark} The asymptotic Laplace distribution $g^{(\infty)}_{\kappa}$ can be written also~as